tommaxwell/wtf.js/README.md

 // now we are going to extend Animal
-// the extend function is propogated from parent to child var Dog = Animal.extend({
+// the extend function is propogated from parent to child
+// also note that extend takes two arguments, both of are optional

+// extend([instanceProps], [staticProps])

+// instance properties are defined when you instantiate the object
+// static properties are static on the class var Dog = Animal.extend({
     // override Animal's i_am_a with Dog's
     i_am_a: "dog",